This glossary describes key Revizto concepts, terminology, and products.

 A result of two 3D objects intersecting with each other.

 An issue that indicates a clash.

 A folder of an object tree.
 It usually represents a group of objects.
 Examples of collections are furniture, the ground floor, or an architectural model.

 A cloud data storage integrated with Revizto.
-Revizto supports the following cloud storages: Procore, Box, and Autodesk BIM360.
+Revizto supports the following cloud storages: Autodesk BIM 360, Box, and Procore.

 A role that grants the rights to add projects to a Revizto license and invite people who are not license members to projects.
 Content creators only have access to projects they created or were invited to.
 Their rights in the project are controlled by their project roles.

 For more information, see "Content creator" license role.

 A dashboard that contains data on several projects that share the same Revizto license.

 An object property that is added to the 3D model in Revizto.

 A set of charts that are arranged on a single page.